JonthMM/Bachelor-thesis/README.md

-# Bachelor thesis
-This is the repository for my bachelor thesis

-“Evaluation of drought definitions in scientific publications using automated information retrieval:  An examination of the methodology and accuracy of scientific publications in forested areas on drought”
+# “Evaluation of drought definitions in scientific publications using automated information retrieval:  An examination of the methodology and accuracy of scientific publications in forested areas on drought”

-All my code for the automatic information extraction, as well as the re-analysis of the drought definitions will be uploaded and managed here.

 <!-- TABLE OF CONTENTS -->
   <summary>Table of Contents</summary>